 - 1) Open shoot periods may be canceled due to weather, staffing issues or to meet the needs of shooting sports merit badge classes.
-Announcement will be made at lunch or dinner if the schedule is to be changed. - 2) Shotgun Shooting merit badge is for Scouts who are 14 years or older and who have completed rifle merit badge.
-Classes will be held Monday Friday.
-To qualify, shooters must purchase ammunition available at the range for \$6.00 for a box of 25 shells, minimum of two boxes required for qualification.
+Announcement will be made at lunch or dinner if the schedule is to be changed. - Shotgun Shooting merit badge is for Scouts who are 14 years or older and who have completed rifle merit badge.
+Classes will be held Monday - Friday.
+An additional fee of \$15 will be added to the registration fees when a Scout registers online for this merit badge.
+This fee is for two boxes of ammunition, which is the minimum required for qualification.
+If a Scout needs additional ammunition to complete the merit badge, it will be available at the range for \$7 per box of 25 shells.
 Scouts may need to be at the range during open time to practice/qualify for the merit badge.
-Class limited to 12. - 3) This activity qualifies for All Camp Challenge. - 4) Class limited to 16. - 5) Class limited to 24. - 6) Recommended for Scouts 13 years and older.
-Experience has shown younger Scouts are unlikely to complete the shooting requirements. - 7) This activity is for Scouts 13 years and older who have earned the Archery merit badge. - 8) Must not have already earned the rifle shooting merit badge. - 9) This activity is for Scouts 14 years and older. - 10) Do not bring personal bows or guns to camp.
+Class limited to 10. - This activity qualifies for All Camp Challenge. - Class limited to 16.
+4) - Class limited to 24. - Recommended for Scouts 13 years and older.
+Experience has shown younger Scouts are unlikely to complete the shooting requirements. - 7) This activity is for Scouts 13 years and older who have earned the Archery merit badge. - 8) Must not have already earned the rifle shooting merit badge. - This activity is for Scouts 14 years and older. - 10) Do not bring personal bows or guns to camp.